 - New Account: Add accounts to Safeguard for Privileged Passwords.
-For more information, see Adding an account on page 267. - Delete: Remove the selected account.
-For more information, see Deleting an account on page 271. - View Details: Select an account then click this button to open additional information and options for the account. - Account Security: Menu options include: - Check Password, Change Password, and Set Password.
-For more information, see Checking, changing, or setting an account password on page 271. - Check SSH Key, Change SSH Key, and Set SSH Key.
-For more information, see Checking, changing, or setting an SSH key. - SSH Key Archive.
-For more information, see Viewing SSH key archive. - Access Request: Allows you to enable or disable access request services for the selected account.
-Menu options include:
+For more information, see Adding an account on page 277. - Delete: Remove the selected account.
+For more information, see Deleting an account on page 281.

-- Enable Password Request - Disable Password Request - · Enable Session Request - Disable Session Request - Enable SSH Key Request - Disable SSH Key Request - Discover SSH Keys: Run the SSH Key Discovery job. - Show Disabled: Display the accounts that are not managed and are disabled and have no associated assets. - Click ODisable to prevent Safeguard for Privileged Passwords from managing the selected account. - Click Enable to manage the selected account and assign it to the scope of the default profile. - Hide Disabled: Hide the accounts that are not managed and are disabled and have no associated assets. - Click ODisable to prevent Safeguard for Privileged Passwords from managing the selected account. - Click Enable to manage the selected account and assign it to the scope of the default profile. - Export: Use this button to export the listed data as either a JSON or CSV file.
+- View Details: Select an account then click this button to open additional information and options for the account. - Account Security: Menu options include: - Check Password, Change Password, and Set Password.
+For more information, see Checking, changing, or setting an account password on page 282. - Check SSH Key, Change SSH Key, and Set SSH Key.
+For more information, see Checking, changing, or setting an SSH key. - Password Archive: For more information, see Viewing password archive. - SSH Key Archive.
+For more information, see Viewing SSH key archive. - Manage API Keys: For more information, see Checking, changing, or setting an API key and Viewing API Key Archive. - Set TOTP Authenticator, and Remove TOTP Authenticator: For more information, see Setting a TOTP authenticator and Removing a TOTP authenticator. - Access Request: Allows you to enable or disable access request services for the selected account.
+Menu options include: - Enable Password Request - Disable Password Request - · Enable Session Request - Disable Session Request - Enable SSH Kev Request - · Disable SSH Key Request - Enable API Key Request - Disable API Key Request - Discover SSH Keys: Run the SSH Key Discovery job. - Show Disabled: Display the accounts that are not managed and are disabled and have no associated assets. - Click ODisable to prevent Safeguard for Privileged Passwords from managing the selected account. - Click Enable to manage the selected account and assign it to the scope of the default profile. - Hide Disabled: Hide the accounts that are not managed and are disabled and have no associated assets. - Click ODisable to prevent Safeguard for Privileged Passwords from managing the selected account.

+- Click Enable to manage the selected account and assign it to the scope of the default profile. - Export: Use this button to export the listed data as either a JSON or CSV file.
 For more information, see Exporting data. - C Refresh: Update the list of accounts. - Search: You can search by a character string or by a selected attribute with conditions you enter.
 To search by a selected attribute click Search and select an attribute to search.
-For more information, see Search box on page 74.
+For more information, see Search box on page 75.